LuckyBOYZ/RegexDataGenerator/README.md

 # Description

-Application let you spend less time on creating dummy data for example when you want to use `json-server` to create API for your front-end application
+Application let you save a time on creating dummy data for example when you want to use `json-server` to create API for your front-end application.
+Really big thanks for owner [RgxGen](https://github.com/curious-odd-man/RgxGen) application.
+In short: RegexDataGenerator is using RgxGen to generate json file based on regular expresion or by special property value to generate random real data (like PESEL or polish names)

 # Requirements